GorgeGJ/Pricing-Model-for-Airbnb-Properties/README.md

 3. M5P
 all with 10-fold cross-validation.
 By using cross validation we are addressing the potential problem of overfitting.

-In defining the three models we used, linear regression is the most classic and common predictive model for a numeric target variable.5 REPTree is a decision tree that outputs a numeric value and is used as a regression, while the M5P classifier is a decision tree in which each tree node has a linear regression6.
+In defining the three models we used, linear regression is the most classic and common predictive model for a numeric target variable.
+REPTree is a decision tree that outputs a numeric value and is used as a regression, while the M5P classifier is a decision tree in which each tree node has a linear regression.
 From our research and understanding, we can think of M5P as a combination of a decision tree and linear regression model.

 The criteria we using are: